trinker/numform/README.md

 **numform** contains tools to assist in the formatting of numbers for publication.
-Tools include the removal of leading zeros, standardization of number of digits, and a p-value formatter.
+Tools include the removal of leading zeros, standardization of number of digits, addition of affixes, and a p-value formatter.
+These tools combine the functionality of several 'base' functions such as `paste()`, `format()`, and `sprintf()` into specific use case functions that are named in a way that is consistent with usage, making their names easy to remember and easy to deploy.

 Table of Contents